Sunday, January 29, 2017

 That's depressing, isn't it?
 Well, let's check out a screenshot to cheer us all up...

-The cartoon design works really well and some drawings are superb!
+The cartoon design works really well, and some drawings are superb!

 He looks familiar O_o

-Yep, we will never know what may have been.
 Here is one of the unfinished locations...

-Sadly, some areas of the game will never be finished but at least they're left in for us to play.
+Sadly, some areas of the game will never be finished, but at least they're left in for us to play.

 Aesthetics

-Exploration is always the key to success and there are lots of (hidden) locations.
+Exploration is always the key to success, and there are lots of (hidden) locations.

 The CryptO'pinion?

-Donkey Island had incredible potential and I imagine it would have ended up being a hugely fascinating adventure.
-It still is of course, albeit unfinished.
-I've enjoyed playing what is potentially a killer product that offers a different approach to the genre whilst being thoroughly entertaining with a wonderful sense of humour, strange locations and the silliest characters.
+Donkey Island had incredible potential and would have been a fascinating adventure.
+It still is, of course, albeit unfinished.
+I've enjoyed playing what is potentially a killer product that offers a different approach to doing things.
+All whilst being thoroughly entertaining with a wonderful sense of humour, strange locations and the silliest characters.
+Trust me, this is a hidden gem and something truly brilliant.

 Wednesday, January 04, 2017